What is Fractionated Coconut Oil? And Why You Should Use it

 2) Use as a Moisturizer

-Fractionated coconut oil is a natural emollient, which means it has softening properties.
+Fractionated coconut oil is a natural emollient, which means it has to soften properties.
 While regular coconut oil is also an emollient, the lighter texture of fractionated coconut oil means it’s absorbed quickly and easily into the skin, without leaving a greasy film.

 This easy absorption of fractionated coconut oil means that it can easily penetrate the pores, allowing it to deeply and effectively hydrate and soften the skin.